Matthias-Seiderer/fastlane-plugin-flutter_build_increment/README.md

 ## About flutter_build_increment

-Increments pubspec.yaml build version number i.e. 1.0.0+1 to 1.0.0+2
+Increments pubspec.yaml (in ../pubsec.yaml location) build version number i.e. 1.0.0+1 to 1.0.0+2.
+Nothing more nothing less.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.
+Todo:
+- return new build number and other version data to be used in the lane
+- fix test case
+- provide path to pubsec.yaml as parameter

+make sure to tag your build number.

 ## Example